FreeON/freeon/Developers_Guide.md

 ### Eclipse

 The [eclipse IDE](http://www.eclipse.org/) offers a powerful and convenient option for developing FreeON.
-The following plugins are recommended:

--   Mylyn
+Recommended plugins and settings can be found [here](Eclipse Settings "wikilink").